Techy7795/Face-Detection/README.md

 2. Make your changes and ensure that the code follows the style and conventions of the project.
 3. Write tests for your code, if applicable.
 4. Submit a pull request detailing your changes and the problem they solve.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize this README file further to provide more details about your project, such as additional features, usage examples, or deployment instructions.